vskaret/vskaret.github.io/_posts/2023-03-19-yahoo-finance-warehouse.md

 ![35_lightdash_savechart.png](https://res.cloudinary.com/travbula/image/upload/v1668113231/35_lightdash_savechart_005a13f64d.png)

 If you've come this far, congratulations!
 You have set up your own data warehouse with data from yahoo finance.
-Further, you used the date inside of your warehouse to visualize something meaningful in a BI tool.
+Further, you've used data inside of your warehouse to visualize something meaningful in a BI tool.